HOME MyTRB CONTACT US DIRECTORY E-NEWSLETTER FOLLOW US RSS

 Task 3.
 Based on the work performed in Tasks 1 and 2, prepare a detailed research plan to be executed in Phase II to achieve the project objective.
 At a minimum, the research plan shall include an approach to:

-• Develop an accelerated laboratory test method to predict liner service life for the different materials for liner and resin, and curing methods.
+• Develop an accelerated laboratory test method to predict liner service life for the different materials for liner and resin and curing methods.

 • Develop design examples to demonstrate the application of the design for CIPP liner technology.
 The design examples will be prepared in Phase III.
+Include supplemental design tool kits, such as spreadsheets.

-• Develop criteria for post installation acceptance.
+• Develop criteria for post-installation acceptance.

 • Develop draft language for consideration by the American Association of State Highway and Transportation Officials (AASHTO) to incorporate the research results in a future AASHTO guide (herein called the AASHTO Deliverable).